28 March 2023

-This guide includes everything you need to know about how to get a contractor’s license in Pennsylvania.
+This guide includes everything you need to know about how to get a Pennsylvania contractor license.

 Let's get started!

-Unlike other states, Pennsylvania contractors licenses and registration is handled at the city level, not the state level.
+Unlike other states, Pennsylvania contractors licenses and PA contractor registration are handled at the city level, not the state level.
 In other words, depending on where you live will determine the licensure requirements for your specific trade.
 Also, the specifications vary depending on the type of license you want to obtain.

 You don't need a state license to work as a handyman in Pennsylvania; however, because of the Home Improvement Consumer Protection Act passed in 2008, if you make more than $5,000 doing home improvement work per year, you must register with the Attorney General's Office.